wmfgrey/numerical/README.md

-A library of numerical tools that broadly fit into the following categoties.
+A library of numerical tools.

+There are approximately 160 routines broadly categorised as follows:

-- Univariate and bivariate statistics in addition to statistical testign routines.
+- bivariate and univariate statistics, including statistical testing
-- Integration and time stepping and sequencing routines.
+- integration and time stepping routines
-- Matrix routines, Fourier transform and N-dimensional interpolation.
+- matrix algebra including multiple regression
-- Root finding and mininisation routines including N-dimensional simplex algorithm.
+- Root finding algorithms along with mininisations routines including N-dimensional simplex minimisation
-- Utility tools for housekeeping and simple mathematical functions for testing and running the numerical routines.
+- Fourier transform and N-dimensional linear interpolation
+- a range of mathematical test functions and basic utility tools for housekeeping.